 According to the Centers for Disease Control, over 90% of Americans fall short in reaching the recommended vegetable quota of 2-3 cups per day.
 This—despite the fact that consuming a wide variety of vegetables is associated with better health and a lower risk for many chronic diseases.
 Research has also found that replacing high-calorie foods with little nutritional value, with lower-calorie nutrient-dense foods is a helpful strategy for weight loss.
-With so many of us looking to lose weight, this is an easy strategy to incorporate.
+With so many of us looking to lose weight, this is an easy strategy to mix more vegetables into your diet without a fuss.

 Making an effort to include more vegetables in your diet is extremely important.
 Veggies are incredibly nutrient-dense, and loaded with tons of cell repairing micronutrients and antioxidants.
 They are low in calories and high in fiber, which will help keep things moving along the digestive track and keep you satiated until the next meal.
 For more on the benefits of fiber, read my article about high fiber foods.
 So why are so many of us falling short on this important food group?